Build Environment Functions

 Arguments

-envName- Optional.
-String.
+envName- String.
+Optional.
 Name of the environment value to load.
-Afterwards this should be defined (possibly blank) andexported.--subdirectory subdirectory- Optional.
-String.
+Afterwards this should be defined (possibly blank) andexported.--subdirectory subdirectory- String.
+Optional.
 Name of a subdirectory to return "beneath" the value of environment variable.
 Created if the flag is set.--mode fileMode- String.
 Optional.
 Enforce the mode formkdir --modeandchmod.
 Use special mode-to mean no mode enforcement.--owner ownerName- String.
 Optional.
 Enforce the owner of the directory.
-Use special ownerName-to mean no owner enforcement.
+Use special ownerName-to mean no owner enforcement.--no-create- Flag.
+Optional.
+Do not create the subdirectory if it does not exist.

 Return codes